yonileibowitz/Blog/update-policies.md

 1. Defining the [update policy](https://docs.microsoft.com/en-us/azure/kusto/concepts/updatepolicy) with `IsTransactional` set to `true`.
 2. Defining the [retention policy](https://docs.microsoft.com/en-us/azure/kusto/concepts/retentionpolicy) on the source table to have `0` as its `SoftDeletePeriod`.
+    - This can be achieved by running the following command:
+    ```
+    .alter-merge table MySourceTable policy retention softdelete = 0s
+    ```

 With these defined, the data in its original format never becomes visible to any query (excluding the query which is run as part of the update policy), and does not get persisted on the cluster's nodes nor in persistent storage.
 Thus, this also serves better performance at ingestion time.